 #6: Newfoundland – The Sweet Water Dog

-Best for: Families with young kids, people in cooler climates, owners who can manage drool and grooming.
+Best for:2.
+Families with young kids, people who live in colder climates and those who can deal with drool and grooming.

-Temperament: Sweet, patient, protective.
-Newfoundlands are known as “nanny dogs” for their gentle nature with children.
+Temperament:7.
+Soft, patient and protective.
+These dogs are also known as “nanny dogs” because of their gentle nature with children.

 Lifespan: 9–10 years.